Not present in UK

 Spores are spread by wind or can be carried in fog or rain, entering trees or seedlings through wounds caused by hail, wind damage, branch removal or insect damage; or through the roots.
 The fungus can live for more than a year in wood.

 Pitch canker of pine was added in 2002 to the EPPO* A2 action list of pests, and endangered EPPO member countries are therefore recommended to regulate it as a quarantine pest.
 It has since become subject to European Commission Decision 2007/433/EC, which invoked provisional emergency measures to prevent introduction into and spread within the EU.
 It includes legislation on plant imports and movement within the EU of soil, growing media and wood materials.
-APHA must be notified of any imports of pine from the EU as per the requirements of the Plant Heath Order 2005.
+APHA must be notified of any imports of pine into England from the EU as per the requirements of the The Official Controls (Plant Health and Genetically Modified Organisms) (England) Regulations 2019 or, in Scotland and Wales, legislation that applies there.

 Seeds of pine species imported from countries where F. circinatum is present should also be free from the pathogen, and can be subject to specific tests.
 There is a risk of introduction with soil but, in general, most EPPO countries prohibit the importation of soil, and restrict the importation from other continents of plants with soil.
 These measures should be effective against pitch canker of pine.